Quessian-Phaedrus-Sternabite/Obsidian-Law/TN Code § 39-17-417 (2021) - Drugs - Criminal Offenses and Penalties..md

 c.
 Violating (a) with:
 1. Cocaine or Meth is a class B felony if its 0.5 grams or more, with a similar 100K fine
 2.
-	1. Any other Schedule II Controlled Substance is only a class C felony (if it's less than 0.5 grams.) with the fine.
+	a.
+Any other Schedule II Controlled Substance is only a class C felony (if it's less than 0.5 grams.) with the fine.
 Or, if it's less than 0.5 grams and the owner had a weapon or harmed someone, it's a class B felony
-	2. The Funniest Law in Existence.
+	b.
+The Funniest Law in Existence.
 If someone has a bowel movement in public whilst under the influence, they are charged the cleaning fee to "render the area safe for human use." (technically, they are just charged if they make a mess).
-	3. You must pay for any property you damage.
+	c.
+You must pay for any property you damage.
 d.
-1.
+1. Violating (a) with a Schedule III controlled substance is a Class D felony, with a max fine of 50K
+2.
+	a.